GLOBAL MARKETS-Emerging markets selloff picks up, drags down Europe, US

 NEW YORK/LONDON, Jan 24 (Reuters) - A full-scale flight from emerging market assets accelerated on Friday, setting global shares on course for their worst week this year and driving investors to safe-haven assets including U.S. Treasuries, the yen and gold.

-U.S. stocks slumped, putting the benchmark S&P 500 on track for its worst drop since Nov.
-7 and pushing the index down 1.8 percent for the week.
+U.S. stocks slumped, with the benchmark S&P 500 falling as much as 1.5 percent.
 Concerns about slower growth in China, reduced support from U.S. monetary policy and political problems in Turkey, Argentina and Ukraine drove the selling.

 The Turkish lira hit a record low.
 Argentina’s peso fell again after the country’s central bank abandoned its support of the currency.